hegemonic/catharsis/README.md

 ## Methods ##

-### parse(type, options) ###
+### parse(typeExpression, options) ###
-Parse the Closure Compiler type `type`, and return the parse results.
-Throws an error if the type cannot be parsed.
+Parse `typeExpression`, and return the parse results.
+Throws an error if the type expression cannot be parsed.

 When called without options, Catharsis attempts to parse type expressions in the same way as Closure Compiler.
-When the `lenient` option is enabled, Catharsis can also parse several kinds of type expressions that are used in [JSDoc](https://github.com/jsdoc3/jsdoc):
+When the `jsdoc` option is enabled, Catharsis can also parse several kinds of type expressions that are permitted in [JSDoc](https://github.com/jsdoc3/jsdoc):

 + The string `function` is treated as a function type with no parameters.
 + The period may be omitted from type applications.
 For example, `Array.<string>` and